|

 largest) party, asking the apostle for instructions in many matters, such as

-of spiritual gifts, the resurrection, and the collection for the poor at
+spiritual gifts, the resurrection, and the collection for the poor at Jerusalem.

-Jerusalem.
-Responding to all these reasons for a letter, the apostle wrote this
+Responding to all these reasons for a letter, the apostle wrote this that we

-that we call the first Epistle to the Corinthians.
-It was written, as we see,
+call the first Epistle to the Corinthians.
+It was written, as we see, from

 |